Kekaha Road Brownfields Program

 INTRODUCTION

-Welcome to the official website for the Kekaha Road Brownfields Program, an initiative led by the County of Kauaʻi in collaboration with the United States Environmental Protection Agency (EPA).
-This project aims to assess, evaluate, and revitalize brownfields along the Kekaha Road corridor, between Amakihi Road and Pueo Road, as a means to improve the quality of life for Kekaha residents.
-Through community-based planning and the utilization of brownfields assessment grant funds, the County intends to work with property owners and other stakeholders in repurposing opportunity sites for local-serving uses, such as housing, jobs, services, and civic amenities.
+Welcome to the official website for the Kekaha Road Brownfields Program, an initiative led by the County of Kaua‘i in collaboration with the U.S. Environmental Protection Agency (EPA).
+This project aims to assess and evaluate potentially contaminated properties, or “brownfields,” along the Kekaha Road corridor as a means to improve the quality of life for Kekaha residents.

 PROJECT TIMELINE